-Scientists have not assessed the Pacific common thresher shark stock recently.
+Scientists have not assessed the Pacific common thresher shark stock.
 We share this resource with Mexico and are working with Mexican scientists to collect data on the stock.
-Scientists anticipate a new assessment will be available in 2013.

-Scientists at NOAA’s Southwest Fisheries Science Center have developed an index of abundance for Pacific common thresher shark using catch data.
-Based on the best available science, Pacific common thresher shark is not overexploited.
+The Pacific common thresher shark stock has never been assessed; the population status is unknown.
+However, scientists at NOAA’s Southwest Fisheries Science Center have developed an index of abundance for Pacific common thresher shark using catch data.

 Researchers at NOAA’s Southwest Fisheries Science Center and Pacific Islands Fisheries Science Center study Pacific sharks to learn more about their biology, distribution, movements, stock structure, and status, as well as their potential vulnerability to fishing pressure.
 They share this information with international, national, and regional fisheries conservation and management bodies charged with the conservation and sustainable management of pelagic sharks and other highly migratory species.

-Scientists recently released results of a study analyzing the stomach contents of shortfin mako, blue, and common thresher sharks in the California Current.
-The new information should help researchers characterize differences among the species as well as their roles in the ecosystem.
+A study analyzing the stomach contents of shortfin mako, blue, and common thresher sharks in the California Current provided new information that should help researchers characterize differences among the species as well as their roles in the ecosystem.

 Harvesting Common Thresher Sharks